-Secretary of the Board With regard to the Board's self-assessment process, please refer to Section 7 of this Report.

-The Chairperson shall ensure that the Board is in any event informed, no later than at its first useful meeting, of the development and significant contents of any dialogue with the Shareholders.
-In this respect, reference is made to Section 12 of this Report.

-Pursuant to art.
+- Self-evaluation of With regard to the Board's self-assessment process, please refer to Section 7 of this Report. - Dialogue with Shareholders The Chairperson shall ensure that the Board is in any event informed, no later than at its first useful meeting, of the development and significant contents of any dialogue with the Shareholders.
+In this respect, reference is made to Section 12 of this Report. - Secretary of the Board Pursuant to art.
 15 of the Board Regulations, on the proposal of the Chairperson, the Board of Directors appoints and dismisses the Secretary.
 The Secretary may be chosen from among the Company's employees, provided that he or she meets the appropriate requirements of professionalism and independence of judgement and has accrued adequate experience in the legal and corporate field, with particular reference to the laws, regulations and practices concerning the corporate governance of companies listed on regulated markets.